Understanding Man Overboard (MOB) Recovery Equipment & Methods (2026 Guide)

 Typical equipment used includes:

-- Lifting harnesses and strops
+- Rescue slings and lifting strops

 - Recovery stretchers

-Parbuckling Method*
+Parbuckling Method (Horizontal Recovery Technique)

 Vertical Man Overboard Recovery